Procedures for Proposing New Graduate Programs

 8. All proposals for new programs should include the clause:

-"For assessment purposes, the Graduate Council will receive from (proposer’s name or unit) an evaluation of the program after three/five/eight* years of operation, to include information regarding staffing, faculty involvement, student admissions, student retention, quality of instruction, and budget overview.”
+"For assessment purposes, the Graduate Council will receive from the current program director a self-evaluation of the program after three/five/eight* years of operation, to include information regarding staffing, faculty involvement, student admissions, student retention, quality of instruction, and budget overview.”

 * Certificate programs must be reviewed after three years, Masters and Diploma programs must be reviewed after five years and PhD programs must be reviewed after eight years.